FigSystems/dpt/doc/spec.md

 The fpkg system configuration file is located at `${fpkg_directory}/fpkg.kdl` and is composed of a key-value KDL document.
 When `fpkg rebuild` is run, an `fpkg.lock` file is created in the same directory, containing computed information that was computed from `fpkg.kdl`.
 This lock file includes information such as package versions, enabled services, `base` files, etc. `${fpkg_directory}/fpkg.kdl` has the following fields:

-- `packages` A dash array of packages.
+- `packages` An array of packages.
+Each child's node name is the package name and the next argument, if it exists, will be the version.